Maltese language: English

-English loanwords, which are becoming more commonplace, may constitute up to 20% of Maltese vocabulary, though other sources claim as little as 6%.
+English loanwords, which are becoming increasingly common, can make up between 6% and 20% of the Maltese vocabulary.
 This percentage discrepancy is due to the fact that a number of new English loanwords are sometimes not considered part of the official Maltese vocabulary, hence they are not included in certain dictionaries.
-Also, English loanwords of Latinate origin are very often Italianized, as discussed above.
+Also, English loanwords of Latinate origin are very often Italianised, as discussed above.
 English loanwords are generally transliterated, although standard English pronunciation is virtually always retained.
 Below are a few examples: